ISCHEMIC STROKE / CLASSIFICATION AND ETIOPATOGENESIS

 formerly called Wegener´s granulomatosis

-• granulomatosis with polyangiitis (GPA) (formerly Wegener´s granulomatosis) is a necrotizing, granulomatous vasculitis affecting most commonly small vessels in the upper respiratory tract, lungs, and kidneys; neurologic symptoms, incl. stroke, are rare (< 7%)
+• granulomatosis with polyangiitis (GPA) (formerly known as Wegener´s granulomatosis) is a necrotizing, granulomatous vasculitis primarily affecting small vessels in the upper respiratory tract, lungs, and kidneys; neurologic symptoms, including stroke, are relatively rare (< 7%)

-• GPA belongs to a spectrum of disorders called ANCA-associated vasculitides (AAV)
+• GPA belongs to a spectrum of disorders known as ANCA-associated vasculitides (AAV), which includes other conditions like microscopic polyangiitis (MPA) and eosinophilic granulomatosis with polyangiitis (EGPA)

 Why Granulomatosis with polyangiitis (GPA) replaced the former name Wegener´s granulomatosis

 The former name “Wegener´s granulomatosis” comes from the German pathologist Friedrich Wegener (1907-1990).
-Wegener was a member of the Nazi Party and it is believed that he took part in experiments on concentration camp inmates.
-After this discovery, the current name “granulomatosis with polyangiitis” was introduced.
+Wegener was a member of the Nazi Party, and it is believed that he participated in experiments on concentration camp inmates.
+After this discovery, the current name, “granulomatosis with polyangiitis” was introduced

 ANCAs (antineutrophil cytoplasmic antibodies)

-ANCAs are autoantibodies that target certain components of neutrophils.
-ANCAs are associated with several autoimmune diseases – ANCA Associated Vasculitides (AAV)
+ANCAs are autoantibodies directed against specific components of neutrophils.
+ANCAs are associated with several autoimmune diseases – ANCA-Associated Vasculitides (AAV)

-• granulomatosis with polyangiitis (GPA) – proteinase 3 (PR3) ANCAs (C-ANCA); of the three AAVs, GPA is the most common (estimated incidence of 10-20 cases per one million; peak incidence at 64-75 years of age)
+• granulomatosis with polyangiitis (GPA) – proteinase 3 (PR3) ANCAs (C-ANCA); GPA is the most common (estimated incidence of 10-20 cases per million; peak incidence at 64-75 years of age)

-• microscopic polyangiitis (MPA) – particularly myeloperoxidase (MPO) ANCAs (p-ANCA or MPO-ANCA); condition that affects small blood vessels
+• microscopic polyangiitis (MPA) – particularly myeloperoxidase (MPO) ANCAs (p-ANCA or MPO-ANCA); this condition predominantly affects small blood vessels

-• eosinophilic granulomatosis with polyangiitis (EGPA) (Churg-Strauss syndrome) – MPO ANCAs; a rare disease involving blood vessel inflammation with eosinophil infiltration
+• eosinophilic granulomatosis with polyangiitis (EGPA) (AKA Churg-Strauss syndrome) – MPO ANCAs; a rare disease involving vasculitis with eosinophil infiltration

 Etiopathogenesis